Pyrylium: Derivatives

 Pyrylium's electrophilicity makes them useful materials for producing other compounds with stronger aromatic character.
 Pyrylium salts afford pyridines with ammonia, pyridinium salts with primary amines, pyridine-N-oxides with hydroxylamine, phosphabenzenes with phosphine derivatives, thiopyrylium salts with hydrogen sulfide, and benzene derivatives with acetonitrile or nitromethane.

 Many important cations are formally derived from pyrylium by substitution of various functional groups for some or all the hydrogens in the ring.
 2,4,6-Triphenylpyrylium reacts with primary amines to give pyridinium derivatives called "Katritzky salts"; they are commonly used in metal-catalyzed nucleophilic displacement of the amine.

 Pyrones

 A pyrylium cation with a hydroxyl anion substituent in the 2-position is not the zwitterionic aromatic compound (1), but the neutral unsaturated lactone 2-pyrone or pyran-2-one (2).
 Important representatives of this class are the coumarins.
 Likewise a 4-hydroxyl pyrylium compound is a γ-pyrone or pyran-4-one (4), to which group belong compounds such as maltol.

-2-Pyrones are known to react with alkynes in a Diels–Alder reaction to form arene compounds with expulsion of carbon dioxide, for example:
+2-Pyrones are known to react with alkynes in a Diels–Alder reaction to form arene compounds with expulsion of carbon dioxide.
+For example:

+3-pyrones are too unstable for isolation, but appear as reaction intermediates.